Last updated on May 24th, 2017

-Ever thought of going to Slovenia & not sure what to visit in this amazing country?
+Ever thought of going to Slovenia & not sure which places to visit in Slovenia?
 Don’t worry, in this post, you’ll find enough information to plan your trip to Slovenia!
-Ljubljana, Piran and lake Bled: the best places in Slovenia.
+Ljubljana, Piran and lake Bled: the best places to visit in Slovenia.

 First of all, it’s important to understand how long are you planning to stay in Slovenia.
 If you only can stay for a weekend, then you probably won’t be able to go to Piran.
 It would make sense for you to stay in the capital of Slovenia, Ljubljana and go on a day-trip to lake Bled, for example.

 However, if you’re staying for over than 3 days, it makes perfect sense to see as much as possible.
 Unless you’re planning to travel to Slovenia twice a year from now on, of course.

 Why go to Slovenia at all?
 Places to visit in Slovenia